-Our acquisition of a solar photovoltaic ("solar PV") asset under construction in the fourth quarter of 2016 expanded our portfolio of small-scale renewable energy plants.
+From time to time we also acquire solar photovoltaic ("solar PV") projects under construction.
+Our acquisition of a solar PV asset under construction in the fourth quarter of 2016, as well as two solar PV assets under construction in the first quarter of 2017, expanded our portfolio of small-scale renewable energy plants.